hhalvors/phi201_s2024_instructor/precept1.md

 # Introduction

-We have to start this course relatively quickly, which means that the first precept will cover both general concepts, and the first steps into our formal system of logic.
+We have to get up to speed quickly, means that the first precept will cover both general concepts, and the first steps into our formal system of logic.
+This is a lot of ground to cover in 80 minutes!

 At the end of this week, you should be comfortable with the various symbols $\vee ,\wedge ,\to ,\neg$ and how they work to build more complex sentences.
 You should also be comfortable writing simple proofs that involve the intro and elim rules for $\wedge$, the intro rule for $\vee$, modus ponens, and modus tollens.

 The first part of the precept is primarily qualitative: we take concepts and words that you already use, and we formulate some more